Ignitarium-Renesas/RZV2L_AiLibrary/01_Head_count/README.md

 - Dataset - [HollywoodHeads](https://www.di.ens.fr/willow/research/headdetection/)

 ### Application with image input
-- The user must input the relative path to the image.
+- The user should input the relative path to the image,it's width and height.
-- The image is then resized to 640x480.
-- The count is calculated based on the detected heads.
+- The number of heads in the image is detected and showed on the terminal.

 ### Application with camera input
 - Camera input is fed to the model with proper pre-processing.
-- The count is calculated based on the detected heads.
+- The count is calculated & displayed based on the detected heads.

 ### Building the sample application: